thepigeongenerator/thepigeongenerator/README.md

 ![wallpaper](./Blocks-Wallpaper.png)

 ### Hello!
 I am a student in the Netherlands studying software development.
-I do.. stuff, I guess.
-Feel free to look around the emptiness of my largely private account!
+I have a passion for learning and programming.